zenml-io/zenml/docs/book/component-gallery/artifact-stores/custom.md

 - The **CustomArtifactStoreFlavor** class is imported and utilized upon the creation of the custom flavor through the CLI.
-- The **CustomArtifactStoreConfig** class is imported when someone tries to register/update a stack component with the `my_alerter` flavor.
+- The **CustomArtifactStoreConfig** class is imported when someone tries to register/update a stack component with this custom flavor.
 Especially, during the registration process of the stack component, the config will be used to validate the values given by the user.
 As `Config` object are inherently `pydantic` objects, you can also add your own custom validators here.